OpenIPC/device-mjsxj03hl/Manual_en.md

 Unfortunately, the MJSXJ03HL camera does not support boot interruption by sending a key combination.
 For this reason, boot interrupting and gaining access to the downloader console will be done by us manually.
 To do this, it will be necessary to close some contacts of the [memory chip](https://github.com/OpenIPC/device-mjsxj03hl#memory-chip).
 For how to do this, read [here](https://github.com/OpenIPC/wiki/blob/master/en/help-uboot.md#shorting-pins-on-flash-chip).
 Carefully study the above manual, find the memory chip and the necessary contacts, prepare what you will close the contacts with.
 All manipulations will have to be done quickly enough.

+> [!WARNING]
-ATTENTION!!!
+> ATTENTION!!!
 You take full responsibility for your actions!

 The following is the sequence of actions to gain access to the bootloader console:
 1. Connect the camera to the UART adapter
 2. Connect the UART adapter to the computer's USB port.